 1decision uses open learning activities which suit the ethos of PSHE.
 All learning activities used in 1decision allow opportunities for discussion and debate.
 Open learning activities provide an opportunity for students for pupils to develop their skills, knowledge and attitude.
 Never underestimate the impact of children debating or discussing- even practising using language or talking about feelings can help them develop key skills for the future.

 Children will demonstrate and apply the British Values of Democracy, Tolerance, Mutual respect, Rule of law and Liberty.

 All children will demonstrate a healthy outlook towards school – attendance will be in-line with national expectations and behaviour will be good.

 Children will achieve age related expectations across the wider curriculum.

 At St Clare’s we deliver the PSHE curriculum by utilising first hand experience and sharing good practice.
-However, we are aware that the delivered curriculum must reflect the needs of our pupils.
+However, we are aware that the delivered curriculum must reflect the needs of our pupils, including our Pupil Premium students and those with SEND.
 We expect teachers to use a PSHE programme to equip pupils with a sound understanding of risk and with the knowledge and skills necessary to make safe and informed decisions.
 We believe that the purpose of PSHE education is to build, where appropriate, on the statutory guidance outlined in the Relationships Education, Relationships and Sex Education (RSE) and Health Education.